jamesvecore/jamesvecore.github.io/_posts/2013-12-27-krakatoa-for-softimage.md

 Here are the details from the readme:

 This a simple plugin for Softimage that exposes the Krakatoa SR particle renderer from [Thinkbox Software](http://www.thinkboxsoftware.com/) as a renderer in Softimage.
-It is a very basic implementation at this point and is intended as a starting point rather than a fully functional production plugin.
+It is a very basic implementation at this point.

-This plugin has NOT been tested in production is just intended as a test/example.
+This plugin has NOT been tested in production is just intended as a test/example/starting point.

 You will need a valid Krakatoa "Render" license from [Thinkbox](http://www.thinkboxsoftware.com/) for this plugin to work.

 To build you will also need the Krakatoa SR C++ SDK which can be downloaded from the [Thinkbox website](http://www.thinkboxsoftware.com/krakatoa-sr-downloads/)

-Pull requests welcomed.
+Pull requests welcome.

-##### Features
+#### Features

 - Renders ICE point clouds with Krakatoa from within Softimage as a native C++ renderer plug-in
 - Custom ICE channels mapped to Krakatoa channels (see below)